 Well, worse has come to worst and you’re certain you have a frozen pipe.
 What steps should you take to prevent additional damage?
 Of course, you should call a professional plumber in Salt Lake City right away, to get them on the road to you as soon as possible.
 You should then take the following steps:

 - Turn off the water: Turn off the home’s main water valve to stop the flow of water or prevent it when the pipe thaws.
 There will still be some water in the frozen pipe though, so be prepared.

 - Do not use flame: Yes, thawing the pipe is the next step, but using an open flame in the house is dangerous.

 - Try a hair dryer: But don’t stand in water while you work.

 Do you need help preparing your home for the next big freeze?
 Or, are you worried that you are dealing with a frozen pipe problem already?
 Reach out to us at Mr. Expert Plumbing.
-We can help you minimize the damage to your home and recover quickly.
+Our qualified Salt Lake City plumbers can help you minimize the damage to your home and recover quickly.